 Overall data availability, species composition and correlations between species

 We analysed the data from 2010 since these were already in good order and Mick recorded all the vegetation in this year.
 Five species were caught in larval dips (Table 1).
 Culex pipiens and Culiseta annulata were the dominant species, making up 53% and 44% of all individuals trapped respectively.
 Out of the seasonal snapshots, the largest proportion of the mosquito population as a whole was trapped in August/September.
-For the anophelines, most individuals were caught in season 2.
+For the anophelines, most individuals were caught in June/July.

 Table 1.
 Total abundance and proportional abundance of five mosquito species caught in larval dips in 2010.
 Season 1 = May; Season 2 = June/July; Season 3 = August/September